 On a typical golf course there will be tee boxes for women’s, senior’s, men’s and tournament play on any particular hole with each having their own separate yardages.

-The handicap section of a scorecard is fundamental for golfers when calculating their score based on their golf handicaps.
+The handicap strokes section of a scorecard is fundamental for golfers when calculating their score based on their golf handicaps.
 This is the case both individually and in competition.

-The best way to illustrate this is to use an example golfer of with a 9 handicap.
+The best way to illustrate this is to use an example golfer of with a 9 golf handicap.
 What happens in this case is you will deduct one stroke for the each of the 9 most difficult holes on the course.
-For golfers with a handicap of over 18 this works in the same way but with two strokes.
+For golfers with a golf handicap of over 18 this works in the same way but with two strokes.
 For example a golfer with a 27 handicap would deduct two shots on the 9 most difficult holes and only one on the 9 easiest holes.